DSC-DYPCOE/GDSC_Web_Frontend/README.md

 # GDSC Web Frontend
-This Porject is now Open Source
+This Project is now Open Source